By Simeone Foundation Automotive Museum, Special for USDR

-The other museums nominated are the Mullin Museum, Petersen Museum, and Barber Vintage Motorsports Museum in the United States; and Autoworld in
+The other museums nominated are the Mullin Museum, Petersen Museum, and Barber Vintage Motorsports Museum in the United States; and Autoworld in Belgium.

 “We are honored to be considered for this prestigious award,” said Fred Simeone, executive director of the Simeone Museum.
 “The Octane Awards have become the Oscar® of historic worldwide motoring and we are humbled to be in the running to win ‘Museum of the Year’ for a second time.”

-The results will be announced at a black-tie ceremony at the Underglobe on the Southbank of the River Thames in
+The results will be announced at a black-tie ceremony at the Underglobe on the Southbank of the River Thames in London on.

 The Simeone Museum was previously awarded “Museum of the year” in 2011, the first year the honor was bestowed.
 In 2013, the museum was awarded “Publication of the Year” for The Stewardship of Historically Important Automobiles.
 One of the most significant cars in the collection, a 1964 Cobra Daytona Coupe, was selected as “Car of the Year” in 2014.